 Sometimes they will know this immediately and sometimes they won’t.
-You may be able to ask about location code 02 or modifier code GT.
+You may be able to ask about location code 02 or modifier code GT or 95.

 National Kidney Foundation’s Dietitian Directory

 The National Kidney Foundation has created a directory of dietitians in the United States that help people with chronic kidney disease.
-You’ll find me there!
+You’ll find us there.

 The listings include insurances accepted, but be sure to reach out and verify that the information is up to date.

 If you are outside of the United States, you may be able to find a dietitian in your country by searching your country + dietitian.